javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 alert(user + 500); // valueOf -> 1500
 ```

 Often we want a single "catch-all" place to handle all primitive conversions.
-In this case we can implement `toString` only, like this:
+In this case, we can implement `toString` only, like this:

 ```js run
 let user = {